JoelAlumasa/Portfolio/README.md

 # Portfolio

-##By Joel Alumasa
+By Joel Alumasa

-###A portfolio website showing my projects at Moringa school - as well as information about my past.
+A portfolio website showing my projects at Moringa school - as well as information about my past.Everything - from html, css, media queries, class selectors and div tags - are shown